-Barbara's comment about images came to my mind immediately when I read the passage from Exodus that we heard a few minutes ago, describing Moses' encounter with God.
-You have to have some feeling for poor Moses - he was in a tough spot.
+I recalled Barbara's comment about images when I read our reading from Exodus describing Moses' encounter with God, and the way that God's grace was presented to Moses.
+You have to have some feeling for poor Moses - he was in a tough spot (and some days I can really relate!)
 He had urged the Israelites to follow him out into the wilderness, claiming to have been told by God that this was what he was supposed to do.
 Things had not gone particularly well on the trek, with the people mumbling and grumbling aplenty along the way.
 Beset by hunger, and thirst, and all of the perils that are normal in a nomadic pilgrimage across desert lands the people were losing confidence in him as their leader, and so Moses confronted God asking initially for the details of God's plan.
 God's answer, "meh, don't worry about it, I'll be right there with you" was not exactly what Moses was looking for and so he pushed a little harder, asking to see God's glory.

-Well, the answer to that request was no more satisfying as God declared "I will do what I can - I'll pass my goodness in front of you, I'll give you a name you can use, I'll be gracious and show mercy - I can show you my face but then I'd have to kill you!"
+Well, the answer to that request was no more satisfying as God declared "I will do what I can - I'll pass my goodness in front of you, I'll give you a name you can use, I'll be gracious and show mercy - I could show you my face but then I'd have to kill you!"
 God then follows with some instructions for Moses (and the inspiration for a famous Fanny Crosby hymn) to hide in a cleft in the rock where he will be protected.
 All of this occurs, and Moses still does not get to see God directly.

-This leaves us feeling a bit uncomfortable, doesn't it?
-If Moses in all his interaction with God was not able to directly see God, how then can we possibly see God - or more significantly know that God is real?
+Does this not leave you feeling a bit uncomfortable?
+After all, if Moses in all his interaction with God was not able to directly see God, how then can we possibly see God - or more significantly know that God is real?
 We do have some relief, however, since as Christians we believe that there was a way for people to see God, namely in the person of Jesus.
 "The Father and I are one" Jesus declared, and we believe that Jesus is thus a physical incarnation of God in the form of a living, breathing person who could not only be seen but touched, bringing not death but life from that seeing and touching.

-However, the time of Christ walking the dusty roads of Galilee and Judea was long ago and far away, and so we are still left with wondering, like Moses, how we can see God who leads us.
+However, the time of Christ walking the dusty roads of Galilee and Judea was long ago and far away, and so we are still left wondering, like Moses, how we can see God who leads us.
 The answer to that wondering is also found in our faith, as we profess that in our believing we are in Christ, but perhaps more importantly Christ is in us and that we are empowered by the Holy Spirit to live a Christ-like life.